Yuan-lab-LLM/Yuan3.0-Ultra/rlhf/docs/RL_training.md

 ## 5. Convert Model to Hugging Face Format
+### 5.1 File completion

-1. First, copy all files from the `Yuan3.0-Ultra/rlhf/verl/tests/convert/` directory to the trained model path: `actor/huggingface`.
+First, copy all files from the `Yuan3.0-Ultra/rlhf/verl/tests/convert/` directory to the trained model path: `actor/huggingface`.

+### 5.2 Script Modification and Execution
-2. Modify the following three parameters in the `Yuan3.0-Ultra/rlhf/verl/tools/merge_1020B.sh` script, then execute it:
+Modify the following three parameters in the `Yuan3.0-Ultra/rlhf/verl/tools/merge_1020B.sh` script, then execute it:
    ```bash
    --local_dir   # Path to the trained model (specify up to the 'actor' directory level)
    --target_dir  # Output path